 The female human is always griping about not having a comfy place to sit but since she’s always that last one home there is no spot for her.
 The male human, if he’s lucky, squeezes himself in on one side of the new couch and the female human is left with the chair.
 Now if any humans are reading this and wondering, “Why don’t they just move the cats?” you are obviously not owned by felines and attempting to explain this phenomena to you would be fruitless.

 Rule # 3 –Any Place We want to Lounge Is Our Space (if It fits we sit)

 The female human often points to areas of the house saying things like, “Keep off the counter”, “You are not allowed on the dining room table”, blah, blah, blah.
 We find this quite amusing and wonder when she’s ever going to give up this sham that we have boundaries.
-I’ve included photos of us in a few of the places she’s designated as “off limits”.
+I’ve included a few photos of us expressing to the humans that there is absolutely no place that is “off limits” to us.

 In conclusion, new furniture, old furniture or for that matter, any place in the house, belongs to the felines in residence and not the humans.
 Sometimes the humans will cruelly close doors in an attempt to keep us out of places.
 There is always a work around for this.
 The female human tries to keep me out of her downstairs office but thankfully she has glass doors so a pitiful expression and much howling always does the trick (if the door is not glass, no worries, just implement the howling).

-I hope my feline friends have found these rules helpful and that my human readers will finally come to the inevitable conclusion that cats will lounge where cats want to lounge, it’s how we roll.
+I sincerely hope you, my feline friends, have found these rules helpful and that my human readers will finally come to the inevitable conclusion that cats will lounge where cats want to lounge, it’s how we roll.